For School Counselors

 Application Process and Deadlines

-McDaniel accepts either The Smart Decision Application or The Common Application.
-Counselors are welcome to submit all accompanying information electronically; upon receipt of a Smart Decision application from one your students, we will provide the appropriate links to SendEDU for your convenience.
+McDaniel accepts either the McDaniel Application or The Common Application.
+Counselors are welcome to submit all accompanying information electronically; upon receipt of a McDaniel Application from one your students, we will provide the appropriate links to SendEDU for your convenience.

 First Year students have the option of choosing from five deadlines for submitting their applications and complete credentials, guaranteeing them an admission decision and a scholarship decision within three weeks of the date they select.
 Early Action applicants can also choose to complete the Net Price Calculator and receive an estimated financial aid package.
 There is no obligation to deposit before May 1st.
 If they know McDaniel is their top choice, they can deposit promptly and enjoy the rest of their senior year, or take until May 1 to make their final decision.